 - Signed copy of their most recent federal tax return and W-2 Form(s)

 - The CSS Profile Form*

-Bentley’s FAFSA code is 002124 and the CSS Profile code for graduate students is 3098.
-The FAFSA form can take up to two weeks to be processed.
+Bentley’s FAFSA code is 002124 and the CSS Profile code for graduate students is 3098

-Recipients of need-based aid (i.e., grants, loans) and merit-based aid (i.e., scholarships) should adhere to the following guidelines to retain eligibility for undergraduate aid and scholarships during their Blended Term.
-For specific information, please contact the Office of Financial Assistance (781.891.3441) with any questions or concerns.
+Undergraduate tuition is charged during a blended term.
+Recipients of need-based aid (grants or loans) and merit-based aid (scholarships) should adhere to the following guidelines to retain eligibility during their Blended Term:

-- Financial aid recipients (need or merit-based) must take at least six undergraduate credits and be enrolled in a minimum of 12 credits to maintain eligibility for undergraduate aid.
+- Financial aid recipients must take at least six undergraduate credits and be enrolled in a minimum of 12 credits to maintain eligibility for undergraduate aid.

-- Students who are receiving Bentley aid (grants or scholarships) are permitted to take a maximum of two graduate courses during the Blended Term depending on their situation.
+- Students receiving financial aid are permitted to take a maximum of two graduate courses during the Blended Term depending on their situation.